PelicanPlatform/pelicanfs/README.md

 ### Access Statistics

-PelicanFS tracks cache access statistics to help diagnose performance issues.
-For each namespace path, it keeps the last three cache access attempts:
+PelicanFS tracks Cache access statistics to help diagnose performance issues.
+For each namespace path, it keeps the last three Cache access attempts.

+**What the statistics show:**
+- **NamespacePath**: The full Cache URL that was accessed
+- **Success**: Whether the Cache access succeeded (`True`) or failed (`False`)
+- **Error**: The exception type if the access failed (only shown on failures)

+This helps identify:
+- Which Caches are being used for your requests
+- Cache reliability and failure patterns
+- Whether Cache fallback is working correctly

+**Example usage:**

 ```python
 from pelicanfs.core import PelicanFileSystem